segmentio/segment-docs/src/unify/linked-profiles/setup-guides/snowflake-setup.md

 beta: true
 ---

-On this page, you'll learn how to set up Snowflake as your warehouse destination.
+On this page, you'll learn how to connect your Snowflake data warehouse to Segment.

 Be sure to log in with a user that has read and write permissions so that Segment can write to your database.